subsquid/docs/docs/develop-a-squid/squid-processor/evm-support.md

 This section describes additional options available for Substrate chains with the Frontier EVM pallet like Moonbeam or Astar.
 Follow the [EVM squid tutorial](/tutorials/create-an-evm-processing-squid) for a step-by-step tutorial on building an EVM-processing.
 We recommend using [squid-evm-template](https://github.com/subsquid/squid-evm-template) as a reference.

+The page describes the additional options available for `SubstrateBatchProcessor`.
+The handler-based `SubstrateProcessor` exposes similar interfaces with the `addXXXHandler` methods.
+Please refer to the inline docs for details.

 ## Subscribe to EVM events

-Use `addEvmLog(contract, options)` to subscribe to the EVM log data (event) emitted by a specific EVM contract:
+Use `addEvmLog(contract: string | string[], options)` to subscribe to the EVM log data (event) emitted by a specific EVM contract:

 ```typescript
 const processor = new SubstrateBatchProcessor()